How to Become a Successful English Teacher

 Let me tell you a story.

 I was with my 7-year-old daughter at a bounce house party a few months ago.
-You know the type: the kids jump on indoor trampolines and the parents mill about chatting about polite topics.
+You know the type.
+The kids jump on indoor trampolines, and the parents mill about, chatting about polite topics.

 Now, even though I’m writing this story, I wasn’t insulted.
 I still think Doctor Lady is lovely.
 She made an honest mistake.
 Many people do, in fact, volunteer to teach others English.

-I’m sharing this story to point out an obvious fact: many people don’t think teaching English is a ‘real’ job.
 It isn’t only English teachers who deal with this.
-If you are an artist, a poet, or any number of professions, many people won’t think you have a ‘real’ job, either.
-I am not telling you ground-breaking information right now.
+If you tell people you are a writer, or a singer, or a painter, many people won’t think you have a real job, either.
+I am not sharing ground-breaking information with you right now.

-But, to make it as an English teacher, you have to push through this and take yourself seriously, even when others don’t.
+You have to take yourself seriously, even when others don’t.

 In fact, you need to understand that these people are morons.